Harold-Sadca/DocCare/README.md

 By incorporating these configurations, we optimize the performance and security of our private healthcare platform, providing a reliable and efficient user experience.

+## Starting MySQL

+If MySQL is not running, you will need to start it before running the application.
+Follow the steps below to start MySQL using the terminal:

+- Open a new terminal window.
+- Run the command `mysql.server start`.

+This will start the MySQL server, allowing the application to connect to the database seamlessly.

 ## Cloudinary

 We utilise Cloudinary, a cloud-based image and video management, to enhance our platform's multimedia capabilities.